lidatong/dataclasses-json/README.md

 This library provides a simple API for encoding and decoding [dataclasses](https://www.python.org/dev/peps/pep-0557/) to and from JSON.

-It's recursive, so you can easily work with nested dataclasses.
+It's recursive (see caveats below), so you can easily work with nested dataclasses.

+In addition to the supported types in the [py to JSON table](https://docs.python.org/3/library/json.html#py-to-json-table), the `set` type is supported (and more collection types may be included in later releases).

 ## Quickstart